davepacheco/registrar/README.md

     }

-Seeing a service record, Binder then _lists_ the children of the ZooKeeper node `/us/joyent/emy-10/authcache` to find host records for individual instances of the `authcache` service.
+Seeing a service record, Binder then _lists_ the children of the ZooKeeper node "/us/joyent/emy-10/authcache" to find host records for individual instances of the `authcache` service.
 (Remember, ZooKeeper's namespace looks like a filesystem, but the nodes that you'd think of as directories can themselves also contain data.
 In this case, the _data_ at `/us/joyent/emy-10/authcache` is the service record.
-The child nodes in that "directory" describe the specific instances.)
+The child nodes in that directory describe the specific instances.)
 In this example, that includes two instances:

 * a2674d3b-a9c4-46bc-a835-b6ce21d522c2